Ursula Männle

 Ursula Männle (born 7 January 1944) is a German Social sciences academic and politician (CSU).
-She served between 1983 and 1994 as a member of the Bundestag (national parliament).
-More recently, between 2000 and 2013, she was a member of the Bavarian Landtag (regional parliament), chairing an important parliamentary committee and, till 2009, chairing the women's working group in the Landtag.
+She served between 1983 and 1994 as Member of the Bundestag (national parliament).
+Between 2000 and 2013, she was a member of the Bavarian Landtag (regional parliament), chairing an important parliamentary committee and, till 2009, chairing the women's working group in the Landtag.

 Biography

 Provenance and early years

 Ursula Käthe Männle was born into a Catholic family in Ludwigshafen which till 1946 was still part of Bavaria's western province.
-In 1949 her family moved to Munich which meant a "return" to Bavaria: it is in Bavaria that she grew up and has built her academic and political career.
+In 1949, her family moved to Munich which meant a "return" to Bavaria: it is in Bavaria that she grew up and has built her academic and political career.

-In 1964 she graduated from senior school and moved on to study Political sciences, Sociology and modern history at the Universities of Munich and, subsequently, Regensburg.
-Between 1970 and 1976 she was employed as a research assistant at the Academy for Political Education and Training ("Akademie für Politische Bildung"), on the western shore of the Starnberger See, roughly equidistant between Munich and Garmisch.
+In 1964, she graduated from senior school and moved on to study Political sciences, sociology and modern history at LMU Munich and, subsequently, the University of Regensburg.
+Between 1970 and 1976, she was employed as a research assistant at the Akademie für Politische Bildung ("Academy for Political Education and Training"), on the western shore of the Starnberger See, roughly equidistant between Munich and Garmisch.